arcus/education_modules/bash_conditionals_loops/bash_conditionals_loops.md

 **For A in B do C**

-A for loop needs some command (C) that it is looping, or doing over and over again.
+A for loop needs some command (C) that it is repeating over and over again.
 This command can be as simple or as complicated as you need it to be.

 A for loop also needs some collection (B) to "iterate over" or "iterate through."
 This is the collection of objects for which the command (C) will be repeated.
 In our examples we will use lists, but there are several "iterable" data types.
 An object is iterable if there is a way to list out the individual elements of it.

-For loops also need a way to refer elements in the collection B. This variable is how the command C will refer to the particular element it is acting on.
+For loops also need a way to identify elements in the collection B. This variable is how the command C will refer to the particular element it is acting on.

 **General example**